darul75/personal-blog/posts/2015/2016-02-11_es7-decorators-in-depth-or-not.md

 Circle.circumference(2.5); // 15.707963267948966
 ```

-Static properties or methods are bound to the class Constructor function and not to the Constructor prototype object.
+Static properties or methods are bound to the class constructor function and not to the instance's prototype object.

 And as you could expect, circumference() method won't get access to instance fields, properties or methods of an instance of this class Circle.